valtlInf/xensiv-magnetic-sensors-sw-examples/Speed-Sensors/ModusToolBox/TLE4922/README.md

-# PSoC6: Tooth Wheel Speed Measurement Using TLE4922 Speed Sensor
+# PSoC6: Tooth Wheel Speed Measurement

+*Disclaimer: This is a community code example (CCE) released for the benefit of the community users.
+These projects have only been tested for the listed BSPs, tools versions, and toolchains documented in this readme.
+They are intended to demonstrate how a solution / concept / use-case can be achieved on a particular device.
+For official code examples, please click [here](https://github.com/Infineon/Code-Examples-for-ModusToolbox-Software).*

-This code example demonstrates how to measure the speed of a rotating tooth wheel using the [TLE4922](https://www.infineon.com/cms/en/product/sensor/magnetic-sensors/magnetic-speed-sensors/tle4922-xan-f/) speed sensor and PSoC6 microcontroller.
+This code example demonstrates how to measure the speed of a rotating tooth wheel using the TLE4922 speed sensor and PSoC6 microcontroller.
 The sensor outputs a PWM signal corresponding to the wheel rotation, which is read by the PSoC6.
 An interrupt is triggered on every rising edge of the PWM signal, allowing the calculation of the instantaneous speed based on the known pitch length of the wheel.
 Additionally, the system calculates the average speed when the wheel stops, defined as no pulse detected for 2 seconds.

-This setup is implemented using the ModusToolBox Eclipese-based IDE and Tera Term for UART communication, providing real-time speed monitoring and accurate average speed calculation for various applications.
+This setup is implemented using the ModusToolBox Eclipse-based IDE and Tera Term for UART communication, providing real-time speed monitoring and accurate average speed calculation for various applications.

 [View this README on GitHub.](replace_code_example_github_readme_url)